Marlins vs. White Sox Player Props Betting Odds

 Vaughn Stats

-- Andrew Vaughn has 56 hits with 17 doubles, a triple, seven home runs, 23 walks and 39 RBI.
+- Andrew Vaughn has recorded 56 hits with 17 doubles, a triple, seven home runs and 23 walks.
+He has driven in 39 runs.

 Vaughn Recent Games